EddieCTian/.vim/README.md

 ### On Linux:

-Use the Tweaks utility.
+Use the GNOME Tweaks utility.
 Under Keyboard & Mouse go to Additional Layout Options and modify the caps lock key.
 More instructions [here](https://www.emacswiki.org/emacs/MovingTheCtrlKey#h5o-3)

 Alternatively, try for more remapping:
 [xcape](https://github.com/alols/xcape)